gravitational/workshop/k8sprod.md

     emptyDir: {}
 ```

-By default the volume is backed by whatever disk is backing the node, however note that it is cleared permanently if the pod leaves the node for whatever reason (it's persists across container restarts within a pod though).
+By default the volume is backed by whatever disk is backing the node, however note that it is cleared permanently if the pod leaves the node for whatever reason (it persists across container restarts within a pod though).

-For small files it may be beneficial to set `emptyDir.medium` field to `Memory` which will make Kubernetes to use a RAM-backed filesystem, `tmpfs` instead.
+For small files it may be beneficial to set `emptyDir.medium` field to `Memory` which will make Kubernetes use a RAM-backed filesystem, `tmpfs` instead.

 ### Anti-Pattern: Using `latest` Tag